 LH Learning Hour Content Learning Objective Goal Title Fine Learning Objective Description 1 Choose your tool An increased ability to choose relevant digital tools You can explain the concept of "digital tools".
 You can describe your best digital tools for online and offline meetings.
 You can account for strengths and weaknesses with selected tools.
 You can describe how selected tools benefit important parts that the course has previously formulated.
 You can plan for a presentation of your tools.
-2 Sharing tools An understanding of different digital tools and their use You can plan for a presentation of your tools.
-You can present digital tools at a knowledge exchange workshop.
-You can act as a participant in a knowledge exchange workshop for digital tools.
+2 Sharing tools An understanding of different digital tools and their use You can present digital tools at a trade fair.
+You can act as a participant in a trade fair for digital tools.
 You can describe three "new" digital tools and justify how these will make you a better facilitator.
-You can take a meta-perspective and reflect on what the knowledge exchange workshops offer.
+You can take a meta-perspective and reflect on the fair's offerings.
 You can give examples of digital tools that you want to try/learn more about.
-3 Digging deeper An increased understanding of different digital tools and their use You can describe what you learned about a digital tool in the reof participant.
-You can reflect on strengths and weaknesses with the digital to you have tried.
-You understand and can reflect on how the use of a digital too experienced by the participants.
-4 Digital meeting tools An increased ability to use digital tools in a meeting You can give examples of some common digital "meeting tools You can describe basic functions in some meeting tools based the role of a participant.
-You can use some basic features of any meeting tool in the role Choosing tools for a purpose Choosing tools for a purpose Choosing tools for a purpose Choose tools relevant for a specific purpose Specific purpose You can refl the new too You can refl on the desire You can desire tools.
-You can give digital tools You can reflect the new too You can reflect the new to to choose tools relevant for a You can reflect on your previous offline meeting planning based on the new tools you learned in LH 1-3.
+3 Digging deeper An increased understanding of different digital tools and their use You can describe what you learned about a digital tool in the role of participant.
+You can reflect on strengths and weaknesses with the digital tool you have tried.
+You understand and can reflect on how the use of a digital tool is experienced by the participants.
+You understand and can reflect on the use of a digital tool for the leader.
+You can reflect upon how the leader's actions affect the outcome of an activity with a digital tool.
+4 Digital meeting tools An increased ability to use digital tools in a meeting You can give examples of some common digital "meeting tools".
+You can describe basic functions in some meeting tools based on the role of a participant.
+You can use some basic features of any meeting tool in the role of facilitator.
+You can invite participants to a digital meeting tool by creating a calendar event.
+You can reflect upon what is important to consider as a facilitator when working via digital meeting tools.
+5 Choosing tools for a purpose An increased ability to choose tools relevant for a specific purpose You can reflect on your previous offline meeting planning based on the new tools you learned in LH 1-3.
 You can reflect on the importance of choosing digital tools based on the desired purpose.
-You can describe what purpose you want to achieve with digital
+You can describe what purpose you want to achieve with digital tools.
+You can give examples of strategies for solving situations when digital tools do not work as desired.
+You can reflect upon how best to proceed when you encounter technical problems or want to learn new features.

-CONTENT UNIT 18: Barriers to Learning
+CONTENT UNIT 18: How to deal with difficulties